ergoplatform/ergodocs/docs/uses/mixer.md

 ErgoMixer is the **first *non-custodial, programmable, non-interactive* mixer in the space** (and it is also the only **token mixer** to our knowledge).
 Download the latest release [here](https://github.com/ergoMixer/ergoMixBack/releases) (must be run as a local application to preserve anonymity.)

-ErgoMixer utilises Ergo’s [**Sigma protocols**](/dev/scs/sigma) to enable efficient, trustless mixing of funds, enabling a high degree of privacy and security.
+ErgoMixer utilizes Ergo's [**Sigma protocols**](/dev/scs/sigma) to enable efficient, trustless mixing of funds, enabling a high degree of privacy and security.

 **Introductory**